I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 3. Do Shop for Their Tastes—Not Yours

 Think about the gift receiver’s favorite things.
 Do they have a favorite show, movie, city, cartoon character?
 Look for gifts that feature these themes.
 They can be as tasteful or tacky as that person’s personality.
 That doesn't necessarily mean it coincides with your personal preferences.

 Whatever you do, don't try to get them interested in your hobbies and interests through a gift.
 Your wife isn't going to want a pink fishing rod if she's never fished a day in her life.
 Your husband isn't going to want a pair of skinny jeans if he's always worn boot cut.
-Gift giving isn't the time for making people try new things.
+Gift-giving isn't the time to make people try new things.
 It's about appealing to their tastes and preferences.

 Edible Arrangements are always fun to get, and the fruit itself is usually a welcome reprieve from the chocolate Santas and gingerbread men you've been binging on all month long, but they have to be eaten quickly, and they too can be super pricey, especially if you want one that is a decent size and contains at least one chocolate-covered fruit.

-So, while these are convenient gifts for companies to hand out, make your grandma a gift basket with food that you know she likes, and fill the entire basket if that's what you want to give her.
+So, while these are convenient gifts for companies to hand out, make your grandma a gift basket with food that you know she likes, and fill the entire basket fuller than these companies do.

-9. DO: Buy an Embellished Version of Something Practical
+9. Do Buy a Unique Version of Something Practical

 If you're looking for higher-end homemade gifts, browse Etsy to see if there are any artists on there who make gifts themed around the interests of the people on your lists.
 Music, book, and nerd culture are very prevalent themes on Etsy.
 They are also detailed and very professional-looking items.
 You just have to check out early so that your item has time to ship.